 Houses in Multiple Occupation (HMO)

 A house in multiple occupation is a property rented out by at least 2 people who are not from the one ‘household’, eg a family, but share facilities like the bathroom and kitchen.
 It’s sometimes called a ‘house share’.
 These types of properties have specific health and safety issues, and need better management than single occupied buildings.
-The property must be licensed if it is rented to 5 or more people who form more than 1 household and is at least 3 storeys high.
+The property must be licensed if it is rented to 5 or more people who form more than 1 household.
+The legislation regarding the size of the HMO has been reviewed and now all premises from a bungalow to a multi storey buiding or Flat as of the 1st October 2018 will have to registered.
 If you live in a HMO, your landlord must meet certain standards and obligations.
-You can find out more about HMOs from Shelter.
+You can find out more about HMOs from the Council Webpage and also the amenity standard that your accomodation should meet.

 It is a serious criminal offence to evict a tenant without going through the right legal process.
 This usually means obtaining a court order before any physical eviction.
 The government has produced guidance related to evictions.
 Shelter have also produced advice for tenants on a range of topics related to private tenancies.
 If the Landlord acts to harass or intimidate, you can contact the Environmental Health team who will be able to assist you.
 If you you feel threatened you should contact the Police.